 Individuals dropping off students for classes beginning at 5pm are requested to use the

-Overflow Car Park across the road, as the Main Car Park is reserved for PADA use after 5:30pm.
+Overflow Car Park across the road, as the Main Car Park is reserved for school staff use before 5:30pm.

 From Monday to Thursday after 5:30pm, and for all classes on Fridays and Saturdays: